Rei-SwitchBot/faq/en-us/Safety Alarm.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### How to Trigger SwitchBot Safety Alarm SOS Alert

+When the Safety Alarm's pin is removed, the device emits a loud alarm and activates a flashing light.

+If the pin is pulled out while both the device and smartphone are within Bluetooth range, and the SwitchBot app is running in the background, a notification with location details will be sent to the smartphone.

+The alarm will stop once the pin is reinserted.

+For security purposes, only the homeowner can deactivate the emergency SOS alert message in the SwitchBot app.
+Administrators and other household members are unable to disable the alert.
+Thank you for your understanding.

+---
+### How to Trigger SwitchBot Safety Silent Alarm

+Press and hold the Safety Alarm button for 5 seconds to activate silent alarm mode.
+In this mode, the Safety Alarm will not produce any sound.
+However, if the device and your smartphone are within Bluetooth range and the SwitchBot app is running in the background, a notification containing location details will be sent to your smartphone.
+For security purposes, only the homeowner can deactivate the emergency SOS alert message in the SwitchBot app.
+Administrators and other household members are unable to disable the alert.
+Thank you for your understanding.

+---
+### How to Enable the Lost Mode for SwitchBot Safety Alarm

+1. Please add your Safety Alarm to SwitchBot App.
+2. Enable the lost mode in the following order:
+- Launch SwitchBot App and log in.
+- Tap your Safety Alarm.
+- Enable the lost mode then fill in the contact information.
+Note:
+When Lost Mode is enabled, you will be notified via email or push notification whenever the Safety Alarm's location is updated.
+Anyone who finds the Safety Alarm can scan its QR code to view your preset contact information.